My post on 8 things you should stop doing for your teen resonated with a lot of people.

 4. The Opposite of Spoiled – Ron Lieber

 Ron Lieber is a personal finance column for the New York Times.
 This practical guidebook is rooted in timeless values and helps parents embrace the connection between money and values to help them raise young adults who are grounded, not materialistic and financially wise.
+Eventually, the children will need debit and credit cards of their own and being able to discuss how to get a credit card without credit history will play a huge role in their financially independent lives.
+Preparing them for adulthood is key, and setting a good example will help drastically.
 It’s often difficult to be on top of finances, especially with children who cost an absolute bomb!
 Luckily, when in a tight spot, there is always credit available to us.
 See here for the top free credit score providers.

 5. 12 Huge Mistakes Parents Can Avoid: Leading your Kids to Succeed in Life – Dr. Tim Elmore